Good Hotel Guide Review

 lounge, pub (2 dining areas), restaurant meeting/function room, in-room TV (Freeview), ½-acre garden (rope swing, Wendy house, ‘flighty hens’), EV charging, restaurant wheelchair accessible, partially adapted toilet.

-allowed in 3 bedrooms (no charge), in public rooms ‘at our discretion’.
+allowed in 4 bedrooms (£20 per dog stay), in public rooms ‘at our discretion’.